| Glamour

 200 has a pair of 55-Watt lamps.
 They have DMX and manual dimming, and

+are only 10cm deep, to take up very little space.
 It also has a new quick-release Power Card ballast system, allowing

 users to replace or upgrade its electronics without any tools.